 The chic, boutique hotel along St. Charles has become a hotspot for dining among its guests and locals alike.
 Their onsite restaurant led by Chef Todd Pulsinelli is rooted in regional tradition with a twist of modern Creole flair.
-They offer daily breakfast, lunch and dinner service along with weekend brunch.
-Dishes such as their Shrimp Étouffée Dumplings and Spicy Crab Baked Oysters give its menu a unique character and charm to match the ambiance of the hotel.
+They offer daily breakfast, lunch, and dinner service along with weekend brunch.
+Dishes such as their Shrimp Étouffée Dumplings and the Chicken Katsu Sandwich give its menu a unique character and charm to match the ambiance of the hotel.

-The hip Ace Hotel offers various options for dining, drinking and entertainment.
+The hip Ace Hotel offers various options for dining, drinking, and entertainment.
 Josephine Estelle serves seasonal Italian pastas from James Beard Award-nominated chefs.
 Their large dining room is great for various occasions.
 Also inside the Ace Hotel, Seaworthy is known for their oyster bar and cocktails.
 The restaurant has a cozy, yet buzzing vibe inside a Creole cottage built in 1832.
-Oysters are shucked from the East Coast, West Coast and Gulf Coast.
+Oysters are brought in from the East, West, and Gulf coasts.

 Inside the Hilton Riverside, taste the original charbroiled oysters.
 This seafood hotspot is known for some of the best oysters in the city.
 Dine casually, and you won’t be disappointed.

-Luke is a Creole brasserie that sits in the middle of the Central Business District in the Hilton St. Charles Avenue Hotel.
-From blue crab gratin and shrimp and crab étouffée, to croque-madames and cochon de lait sandwiches, the menu is a combination of European specialties and New Orleans classics.
+Lüke is a Creole brasserie that sits in the middle of the Central Business District in the Hilton St. Charles Avenue Hotel.
+From shrimp étouffée, to pork schnitzel, the menu is a combination of European specialties and New Orleans classics.
 The menu is fantastic breakfast to dinner.
-They’re also well known for their superb oyster selection.
+They’re also well known for their superb raw seafood selection.

 The famous steakhouse originated in New Orleans many years ago.
 Although it is now located in Harrah’s Hotel on Fulton Street, the restaurant remains true to its roots.
 Their happy hour is especially popular downtown.

-Award-winning chefs, John Folse and Rick Tramonto, opened R’evolution inside the Royal Sonesta Hotel and received strong accolades.
-Classic southern dishes are reinterpreted such as the Death by Gumbo and sausage stuffed rabbit.
-Fine wine, caviar and potted meats and terrines add to the elegant meal.
+Award-winning chefs, John Folse and Rick Tramonto, opened Restaurant R’evolution inside the Royal Sonesta Hotel and received strong accolades.
+Classic Southern dishes are reinterpreted such as the Death by Gumbo and blue crab beignets.
+Fine wine, caviar, and potted meats and terrines add to the elegant meal.
 Try the tasting menu for the whole experience.

-Another boutique property nestled along St. Charles Avenue is the Columns Hotel.
+Another boutique property nestled along St. Charles Avenue is Columns Hotel.
 Their stunning restaurant and bar have an intimate and cozy ambiance.
 Their menu boasts a light selection of both small plates and entree-sized dishes.
-It is their craft cocktail and coffee menu, however, that steals the show!
+It's their craft cocktail and coffee menu, however, that steals the show!
 Classics, house originals, and a few reserve liquors are to choose from.